isullivan/LSST-DCR/code/notebooks/README.md

    but using the LSST `sims_photUtils` codebase, including their `Sed` and `Bandpass`.
 Much of this code is modelled off of the W14 code listed above.

+6. `sims_coordUtils_test`: apparently the simulations use the `palpy` library to project objects through the atmosphere.
+This is different than estimating DCR given an observed location, but `palpy` has a function for doing that too.
+This notebook explores DCR predictions using `palpy`.

 Summary of results so far:
 --------------------------